Ideal

 F12

-Display shows F12, no response to demand for hot water or heating.
+The display shows F12, and there is no response to demand for hot water or heating.

 User Interface / PCB Communication Fault